gjstirling/TDD-Practice/README.md

 ## Description

-A collection of code wars kata excercises solved using TDD.
+A collection of code wars kata excercises solved using test driven development.